From prediction markets to interpretable collective intelligence: Main results

 Initially, we have a prediction market where only the experts from~$e_1$ participate. \item At the beginning of each round $k$, the current participants from $e_{k}$ trade for a period of time and come to a price~$q^c_k$ known to all the experts. \item After that, a new expert $n_k\in\bm E\setminus e_k$ may join to $e_k$ by making a transaction at the price~$q^c_k$: he or she may choose whether to buy or to sell contracts.
-After that, the expert may either share \emph{all} his or her private information with the other experts in~$\bm E$, or remain completely silent.
-The next round begins with $e_{k+1} = e_k\cup\{n_k\}$.
-If an expert shares the information, then other experts consider this information as complete and do not take his or her further behavior into account.
-Namely, if during rounds $j=1,\dots,k$ each joining expert~$n_j$ chooses to share the information, then we will remain within the same set $\bm\Gamma$ and the same mechanism $\bm\pi(\bm\omega\mid\cdot)$ over it, the public information will be updated as $\Gamma^{j+1} = \Gamma^{j} \cup \Gamma_{n_j}$ and the individual information of each $n\in\bm E$ will be determined as $\Gamma_n^j = \Gamma^{j} \cup \Gamma_n$.
+After that, the expert may either share \emph{all} his or her private information with the other experts in~$\bm E$, or remain completely silent (see also the discussion below).
+The next round begins with $e_{k+1} = e_k\cup\{n_k\}$, and the public information is updated either as $\Gamma^{k+1} = \Gamma^{k} \cup \Gamma_{n_k}$ or as $\Gamma^{k+1} = \Gamma^{k}$.
+The individual information of each $n\in\bm E$ is determined as $\Gamma_n^k \df \Gamma^{k} \cup \Gamma_n$.